-Variables on this file were derived from the HC questionnaire itself, the MPC data collection instrument, derived from CAPI, or assigned in sampling.
-The source of each variable is identified in Section D "Variable - Source Crosswalk" in one of four ways:
+Variables contained on this file were derived from the HC survey questionnaire itself, derived from the MPC data collection instrument, derived from CAPI, or assigned in sampling.
+The source of each variable is identified in Section D Variable-Source Crosswalk in one of four ways:

-- 1. Variables derived from CAPI or assigned in sampling are so indicated as "CAPI derived" or "Assigned in sampling," respectively; - 2.
-Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; - FF- Flat Fee section - CP- Charge Payment section - OP Outpatient section - 3.
-Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 4.
-Variables which have been edited or imputed are so indicated.
+- 1. Variables derived from CAPI or assigned in sampling are indicated as "CAPI derived" or "Assigned in sampling," respectively; - 2.
+Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; questionnaire sections are identified as: - MV Office-Based Medical Provider Visits section - FF Flat Fee section - CP Charge Payment section - 3.
+Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and

+4. Variables which have been edited or imputed are so indicated.